jakob-r/CircLapse/README.md

 # Circelizer

-A Python library for detecting circles in images (like manhole covers), centering them, and cropping to square format.
+A Python library for detecting circles and ellipses in images (like manhole covers), centering them, and cropping to square format.

 ## Features

-- 🔍 **Advanced Circle Detection**: Multiple state-of-the-art detection methods including Hough Transform, Contour-based, RANSAC, and Gradient-based approaches
-- 🎯 **Auto-centering**: Automatically centers the detected circle in the image
-- ✂️ **Square Cropping**: Crops images to square format with the circle centered
+- 🔍 **Circle Detection**: Uses openCV circle detection.
+- 🔄 **Ellipse Detection**: Uses scikit-image Hough ellipse detection with automatic transformation to circles.
+- 🎯 **Auto-scaling**
+ * All circles will have the same size.
+ * Crops the picture as little as possible.
+ * Output resolution unified to ensure as little as possible upscaling.
 - 📁 **Batch Processing**: Process multiple images in a directory
 - 🖥️ **CLI Interface**: Easy-to-use command-line interface with method selection
-- 🧪 **Ensemble Detection**: Combines multiple methods for maximum reliability

 ## Installation